The Star Family Report provides parents, guardians, and educators with performance data for individual students in relation to state tests.

 - Teachers can only select their own classes.

 To select specific classes, groups, or students at the chosen school, use the links below the Students drop-down list.
-Selecting one of these links will open a corresponding pop-up window; in that window, enter search criteria in the field at the top of the window to find specific classes, groups, or students with names that start with the criteria you enter (in the "Select Students" pop-up window, you can also select a grade to narrow down the list of students).
+Selecting one of these links will open a corresponding pop-up window; in that window, enter search criteria in the field at the top of the window to find specific classes, groups, or students with names that start with the criteria you enter (in the "Select Students" pop-up window, district- and school-level users can select a grade to narrow down the list of students).
 Once you've searched, check the box at the top of the list to select all the available choices, or make individual selections below it.

 - School administrators and school staff can only select classes, groups, or students in their own school.